bxlab/hifive/doc/hifive.rst

 -g, --min-change dec            The minimum allowable absolute gradient size to coninute learning process.
 [0.0005] -p, --precalculate              Prior to beginning learning, set initial guesses for each correction value to be learned to the fragment's mean difference between its log-counts and predicted distance-dependence signal.
 -l, --learning-step dec         The scaling factor for decreasing learning rate by if step doesn't meet Armijo criterion.
 [0.5]
+-a, --probability-model         Which probability model to use for normalization (binomial or poisson).

 HiC Express Options: